flyeralarm/onboarding/README.md

-On a side note: [We are searching for talented people to join our various teams of developers on various locations](https://karriere.flyeralarm.com/jobs)
+On a side note: [We are searching for talented people to join our various teams of developers in multiple locations](https://karriere.flyeralarm.com/jobs)